doublezerofoundation/sol-2z-conversion-v1/README.md

 $$
 \gamma = \frac{5000 - 500}{432000} \approx 0.01042
 $$
-The coefficient is then multiplied by 10000 to get the final coefficient.
+The coefficient is then multiplied by 10,000 to get the final coefficient.
 This is done to avoid floating point precision issues and preserve the precision of coefficient.

 $$
 \gamma * 10000 \approx 104
 $$

+In the above example, considering that the $N$ is 432,000, the coefficient is approximately $1.042 \times 10^{-6}$.
+To account for this precision, we have set the maximum coefficient value to 8 decimal places.
+(6 + 2 decimal places for added precision)

 ### 1.3 Deploy On-Chain Programs